Scoey Mitchell: Early life and career

 Mitchell was born on March 12, 1930, in Newburgh, New York, as Roscoe Mitchlll Jr. (the surname had three "L"s, and no "E").
 His father was a Baptist minister and community activist.
 His brother was jazz pianist Billy Mitchell.
 He started his career on The Smothers Brothers Comedy Hour in 1967.
 He appeared in What's It All About, World? as himself in 1969.

 He guest-starred in television series including The Mothers-in-Law, Here Come the Brides, That Girl, The Odd Couple, The Six Million Dollar Man, and Baretta.

 Mitchell starred in several television films, including Voyage of the Yes, Cops, and Cindy.
 He also turned to directing television with the film Me & Mrs. C. in 1984 and episodes of 13 East in 1989–90.
 Mitchell wrote for television, including The Scoey Mitchell Show in 1972, Just a Little More Love in 1983, and Handsome Harry's.
 In addition, he ventured into production of television and television films, including Grambling's White Tiger in 1981, Gus Brown and Midnight Brewster in 1985, and Miracle at Beekman's Place in 1988.

 Mitchell also was on a number of television shows as himself, including Match Game from 1974 to 1979, Super Password in 1988, The Joey Bishop Show 1968–69, Hollywood Squares in 1968, and Tattletales from 1974 to 1978 and from 1982 to 1984.
-He guest starred on an episode of Taxi titled "Memories of Cab 804, Part 1" (1978) during the first season and his name was misspelled in the end credits as "Scoey Mitchell" (a letter 'l' replaced the letter 'e').
-Interestingly, during a recurring role on the series Rhoda, Mitchell’s name was misspelled as “SCOEY MITCHLLL” (an ‘L’ replacing the letter ‘E’) on the end credits of S01E23, “A Nice Warm Rut.”
+He guest starred on an episode of Taxi titled "Memories of Cab 804, Part 1" (1978) during the first season and his name was in the end credits as "Scoey Mitchell" (a letter 'l' replaced the letter 'e').
+Interestingly, during a recurring role on the series Rhoda, Mitchell’s name was credited as “SCOEY MITCHLLL” (an ‘L’ replacing the letter ‘E’) on the end credits of S01E23, “A Nice Warm Rut.”